hwangjc/HayBoxFGC/README.md

 Once that's done, launch Dolphin.
 If you do not already have this set by default, go to "Game" in the Slippi launcher settings, and click on "Launch Dolphin".
 Close that and click the Play button on the main window of the Slippi Launcher.
 From Dolphin, click on "Controllers", click "Configure" for port 1 (Standard Controller), and under Profile, HayBox should be listed.
 Click on HayBox, load and save it.
 For more detailed instructions, see the original HayBox repo.

+## Project M/P+

+The layout for Project M/P+ is the same as Melee mode.
+To switch to PM/P+ mode, hold:
+- Mod X + Left + Start

+The recommended cable for playing Melee on a Wii is the USB-C to GameCube cable.
+The recommended cable for playing Melee netplay is the USB-C to USB-A.

 ## Smash Ultimate

 The layout for Smash Ultimate mode is the same as Melee mode, except MS and LS are disabled.